-development process is a loop of adding code, testing and debugging, and commitand pushing to ting Github.
-You may go through many (many!) iterations of this before the code is ready loop for review.
+The development process is a loop of adding code, testing and debugging, and committing and pushing to Github.
+You may go through many (many!) iterations of this loop before the code is ready for review.
 This workflow is illustrated in Figure 6.